This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 You don't get any financial rewards for running a Bitcoin node.

-- You need a FULL Bitcoin node to run the lighting node.
+- You need a FULL Bitcoin node to run the Lightning node.

 - You also have to have a backup of the Bitcoin blockchain.